ceph/ceph/doc/mgr/progress.rst

         ceph progress json

-Shows the summary of ongoing/completed events in json format
+Shows the summary of ongoing/completed events in JSON format.
 ::
         ceph progress clear

-The clear command isn't usually needed - it's to enable the admin to "kick" this module if it seems to have done something wrong (e.g. we have a bug causing a progress event that never finishes)
+The clear command isn't usually needed - it's to enable the admin to "kick" this module if it seems to have done something wrong (e.g. we have a bug causing a progress event that never finishes).